paragonie/chronicle/README.md

 Chronicle allows trusted clients to send data to be included in an immutable, auditable, cryptographic permanent record.

-## What problem does Chronicle solve?
+## What problems do Chronicle solve?

 ### Chain of Custody